Shopping for furniture is great fun (well for some), but when it comes to furniture assembly people can generally fall into four categories:

 Need help with your IKEA furniture?

-Whilst it's fulfilling to do things on your own (if you're that type of person!), sometimes all you need to do is to call for help.
+Are you still thinking about how hard it is to assemble IKEA furniture by yourself?
+While it's fulfilling to do things on your own (if you're that type of person!), sometimes all you need to do is to call for help.
 Find a Tasker for all your IKEA furniture needs: